KELLY1132/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/live-creators-ide-nav.md

 ms.date: 11/01/2019
 ---

-# Setting up an IDE, for Creators
+# Setting up an IDE, for Creators AND DUMB MOTHERFUCKERS

 Prerequisite: Set up a game at Partner Center; see [Getting Started](../../live-getstarted-nav.md).